-We believe these figure show clear and compelling evidence to support the claim that brands with purpose drive talkability, build penetration and reduce price elasticity.
+We believe these figure show clear and compelling evidence to support the claim that brands with purpose drive talkability, build penetration and reduces price elasticity.
 In fact, we believe this so strongly that we are prepared to commit that in the future, every Unilever brand will be a brand with purpose.

 The seven brands with the highest turnover in Unilever – Dove, Knorr, Persil/Omo, Rexona, Lipton, Hellmann’s and Wall’s (known as Ola, Algida, Kibon and Langnese in different parts of the world) – are all in the Sustainable Living Brands line-up.
 And the number of brands on the list is growing steadily.

 Yes, little steps can have a huge collective impact.
-By eating less common varieties of grains and pulses, such as bambara groundnuts, cowpeas, mung beans, millet, or vegetables like red cabbage, kale and spinach, you can help influence our farmers to increase the variety of crops they grow, which can in turn make the food system more resilient.
-A majority of these ingredients are indigenous to South Africa, are particularly suited to the soil, and in many instances need fewer environmental resources to grow.
+By eating less common varieties of grains, such as Bambara groundnuts, Cowpeas, Mung beans, Millet or vegetables like Red Cabbage, Kale and Spinach, you can influence our farmers to increase the variety of crops they grow.
+Which can make the food system more resilient.
+A majority of these ingredients are indigenous to South Africa (particularly suited to the soil and in many instances need less environmental resources to grow).

 The Future 50 Foods have been selected based on their high nutritional value, relative environmental impact, flavour, accessibility, acceptability and affordability.
 This set of criteria was informed by the United Nations Food and Agricultural Organization’s (FAO) definition of sustainable diets.

-Along with this, a study in 2017 examining salt usage in South Africa and Ghana revealed that there was still a strong need for consumer awareness on discretionary salt intake to reduce salt overall salt consumption.
+Along with this, a study in 2017 examining the salt usage in South Africa and Ghana revealed that there was still a strong need for consumer awareness on discretionary salt intake to reduce salt overall salt consumption.

 We reduce salt every time one of our existing products is renovated.
 New products must also meet the target to enable a salt intake of 5g per day.
-We improve our foods based on scientifically sound benchmarks and reduce salt levels in a number of ways.
+We improve our foods based on scientifically sound benchmarks (PDF – 920kB) and reduce salt levels in a number of ways.
 In 2018, we made good progress in lowering salt across a broad range of products and markets.